youngrichu/quicksnip/snippets/javascript/string-manipulation/extract-initials-from-name.md

 ---
-Title: Extract Initials from Name
+title: Extract Initials from Name
-Description: Extracts and returns the initials from a full name.
+description: Extracts and returns the initials from a full name.
-Author: axorax
+author: axorax
-Tags: string,initials,name
+tags: string,initials,name
 ---

 ```js